VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 1. Patronage

-For A6 format:
+For an A6 format:

-Our notebook is 10.5 x 14.8 cm and 1 cm thick.
+Our notebook measures 10.5 x 14.8 cm and is 1 cm thick.

-For the height: add 1 cm margin (i.e. 15.8 cm height in total).
+For the height: add 1 cm margin (i.e. 15.8 cm total height).

-For the width: 30 cm will be necessary ( 10.5 + 10.5 +1 +1 + 7 = 30 cm ).
-These 30 cm include the internal return (small flap) of approximately 6 cm.
+For the width: 30 cm will be needed ( 10.5 + 10.5 + 1 + 1 + 7 = 30 cm ).
+This 30 cm includes the inner return (small flap) of approximately 6 cm.

-Our cutout therefore measures 15.8 cm x 30 cm.
+Our cutout measures 15.8 cm x 30 cm.
 This version fits into a piece of leather measuring 20 x 30 cm.

 SMALL LEATHER TAB (on the front of the notebook).

-For A5 format:
+For an A5 format:

-Our notebook is 14.8 x 21 cm and 1 cm thick.
+Our notebook measures 14.8 x 21 cm and is 1 cm thick.

-For the height: add 1 cm margin (i.e. 22 cm height in total).
+For the height: add 1 cm margin (i.e. 22 cm total height).

-For the width: 39 cm will be necessary ( 14.8 + 14.8 + 1 +1 + 7 = 39 cm ).
-These 39 cm include the internal return (small flap) of approximately 6.5 cm.
+For the width: 39 cm will be needed ( 14.8 + 14.8 + 1 + 1 + 7 = 39 cm ).
+This 39 cm includes the inner return (small flap) of approximately 6.5 cm.

 Our cutout therefore measures 22 cm x 40 cm.
 This version fits into a piece of leather measuring 30 x 40 cm.